ColdMacaroni/libcry/README.md

   - [ ] Prettier asserts
   - [ ] Some man pages.. [see meson](https://mesonbuild.com/Installing.html)
   - [ ] Test anything protocol implementation
+  - [ ] Some nice CLI
+      - [ ] Add a flag for picking which file to `mmap` and `dlopen`.
+This would let you actually debug the tests.
+Might be able to detect if under a debugger and advise the user to run with this flag.

 In the future.. idk... threading?